hiokoh7-byte/ServiceNowTicketManagement-Lab/README.md

 Set it to High or Medium Priority level.
 Click Save to create the incident.
 3. Simulate Assignment
 Open the incident you just created.
-Assign it to yourself or a team (e.g., "IT Support").
+(Don't forget to change view to Default so you can see everything you need to do below) Assign it to yourself or a team (e.g., "IT Support").
 In the Work Notes section, add the message:
 "Assigned to IT Support for troubleshooting."